- MaterialVideo, color, sound; 105 Mins.

 - Year of acquisition2019

 - Inventory numberUAB /

 - On viewBasement floor

 More about the artwork

-Instead of rapid sequences of images, which characterize many of his videos, “akingdoncomethas” is composed of long, uncut scenes of sermons and singing, evoking a panorama of feelings and emotions: from contemplative to ecstatic, from elegiac to euphoric; an emotional movement between atonement and the hope of salvation.
-But the shots of Californian forest fires that are spliced between these scenes provide an ominous warning – as if salvation is anything but a given.
+Instead of rapid sequences of images, which characterize many of Jafa’s videos, “akingdoncomethas” is composed of long, uncut scenes of sermons and singing, evoking a panorama of feelings and emotions: from contemplative to ecstatic, from elegiac to euphoric; an emotional movement between atonement and the hope of salvation.
+The shots of Californian forest fires that are spliced between these scenes provide an ominous warning—they show a man-made hell on earth.